 That's where tracking tags come in.
 All you have to do is adhere a small tracking tag on an item you habitually lose: your phone, the remote, the dog.
 Then, when it goes MIA, you can use either your smartphone or a locator unit to signal the tag to beep or flash a small LED light to signal its location.

 There are two basic types of finders: Radio Frequency (RF) and Bluetooth.
 RF finders use a dedicated fob for tracking your devices, while Bluetooth finders work through an app on your smartphone.
-Range is about the same (30-100 feet, depending on the device and conditions), though you get more features with the Bluetooth tags.
+The range is about the same (30-100 feet, depending on the device and conditions), though you get more features with the Bluetooth tags.

 Here are our favorite devices for finding all the lost things in our daily lives.